-Best known for her contributions to the soundtracks for O Brother Where Art Thou and Cold Mountain, as well as her band, Alison Krauss and Union Station, the Nashville legend has had an incredible career.
+Best known for her contributions to the soundtracks for O Brother Where Art Thou and Cold Mountain, as well as her band, Alison Krauss and Union Station, the living legend has had an incredible career.
 No doubt there is a whole lot more to come.

 1. "Down to the River to Pray"

-One of the most memorable songs from O Brother Where Art Thou.
+Here's one of the most memorable songs from O Brother Where Art Thou.
 This movie's soundtrack is unforgettable.

 2. "Whiskey Lullaby"